Admission to the LL.M. in Law Programme, European Law Track.

 Required preparation by students: study the prescribed reading materials, prepare the prescribed questions and case studies in the course reader and prepare short presentations.

-- This course will be concluded with a three hour written exam (70% of the final grade)
+The course will be concluded with a three hour written exam (70% of the final grade)

 Areas to be tested within the exam

 The examination syllabus consists of the required reading (literature) for the course, the course information guide and the subjects taught in the lectures, the seminars and all other instructions which are part of the course.